ephemeralcreation/ephemeralcreation/README.md

 ![image](IMG_5425.gif)

 _|⭐️| --> I'm Ephemeral/Eph, a certified Vergil yumeshipper #1 and my pairing name goes by "Bladebond"!!
-Don't be shy and see my Strawpage and Pronouns to get to know me  my sona better.
+Don't be shy and see my Strawpage and Pronouns to get to know me  and my sona better.
 It's a delight for me to acquire new acquitances!_

 ![image](https://github.com/VERGILSSBEING/VERGILSSBEING/blob/36b2debeff81a3812a309da73a9546e79c81b756/IMG_4758.png)
 ![image](https://github.com/VERGILSSBEING/VERGILSSBEING/blob/cb31069bbe4893c6df7aeca1dd7446fbce79b236/IMG_4755.png)